Our History

 The sense of camaraderie among the warriors is palpable.
 The workshop is not just a space for solitary endeavors; it was a hub of collective projects and shared experiences.
 Group builds, cookouts, and shared meals further solidified the bond between the veterans.
 It is a safe place for veterans to gather with their brothers and sisters and share a sense of community.
 The workshop became more than just a place to work on projects; it transformed into a community where veterans found understanding, support, and friendship.

 But as the program grew the financial burden on Sam Beauford became too much and the shop time available to the veterans was impacting its bottom line.
-While strong ties still remain with Sam Beauford Woodworking Institute, we no longer have use of their shop and our leadership team is working hard to identify and secure replacement workspace.
+While strong ties still remain with Sam Beauford Woodworking Institute, we no longer have use of their shop. we recently created Woodworking for Warriors as a separate charitable entity and our leadership team is working hard to identify and secure replacement workspace.